 Helping students develop standards and values

-The Office of Student Citizenship (OSC) is the department at MIT responsible for helping students develop and enforce their standards and values and manage conflict.
+The Office of Student Conduct (OSC) is the department at MIT responsible for helping students develop and enforce their standards and values and manage conflict.
 There are a variety of ways this is accomplished: